thenumbernine/farm-game/README.md

 			- cheap method, greyscale sprite <-> bumpmap height.
 			- also add/mul a distance-from-closest-transparent-pixel to make sure sprites look round.
 		- sprites cast shadows on the ground?
+	- use GPU to build geometry ... atomics + write ... need a compute/geometry shader?
+	- use GPU to do physics updates ...
 - physics
 	- heat modeling
 	- CFD/SPH fluids, water, magma, oil, acid, quicksand, poisonous gas